 Kwok was given the option of amending her work to align with OFNAA’s comments, but chose not to do so.

-The evaluation was part of new rules introduced under the Film Censorship Ordinance, which passed in the legislature last October.
+The evaluation was part of new rules introduced last October under the Film Censorship Ordinance.

 The law requires authorities to evaluate whether the exhibition of a film would be “contrary to the interests of national security” before allowing it to be screened locally.

 In a response to HKFP, OFNAA said it “would not comment on the application or result of individual films.”

 Kwok told HKFP she was disappointed that her film would not be allowed to be shown in Hong Kong.

 “When I got the reply [from OFNAA], my feelings were complex.
 I did think about whether I should make those changes,” the 27-year-old director said.

 “But to an extent, making the changes would mean agreeing with their assertions that the film is misleading, that the statements are ungrounded,” she added.